ArcPay/ArcPay/server/README.md

 - Run `psql`.
 - Create a user `dev` to manage db.
 - Create arcpay database which will host all our tables: `create databse arcpay`.
-- Create table to store continuously updating merkle tree ("state merkle tree" vs "contract state merkle tree" which is attached to the root stored in contract).
+- Create table to store continuously updating merkle tree ("state merkle tree" vs "contract state merkle tree" which is attached to the root stored in contract):
   ```sql
   CREATE TABLE state_tree (
     leaf bigint,